 The key to effective marketing is testing, testing, then testing again.

-If you don’t test your campaigns and measure the results, there is no way to tell what’s working and what’s not.
+If you don’t run a marketing campaign test on your campaigns and measure the results, there is no way to tell what’s working and what’s not.

 Luckily, testing campaign effectiveness is an easy process if you know what to look for.
 Here are 5 simple steps to follow in order to test the effectiveness of your current campaign, and to see what kind of changes you can make to decrease your marketing spend and increase sales.

-Step one: Run a test campaign against existing campaigns
+Step one: Run a marketing campaign test against existing campaigns.

 “If it ain’t broke, don’t fix it.”
 That’s a good rule of thumb when it comes to your marketing.
 There is no need to change elements of your marketing campaign that are working well.